menu

 Overview

 Pacific Junction is a tiny city located in the state of Iowa.
 With a population of 100 people and just one neighborhood, Pacific Junction is the 449th largest community in Iowa.
-Much of the housing stock in Pacific Junction was built prior to World War II, making it one of the older and more historic cities in the country.
+Pacific Junction has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Pacific Junction real estate is some of the most expensive in Iowa, although Pacific Junction house values don't compare to the most expensive real estate in the U.S.